 Audition Repertoire and Material Submission Guidelines

-Provide two compositions in contrasting styles representative of a variety of instruments and ensembles for which you have composed, either through SlideRoom (accessed through the Common Application for Dickinson College) or at your interview.
+Provide two compositions in contrasting styles representative of a variety of instruments and ensembles for which you have composed, through SlideRoom (accessed through the Common Application for Dickinson College).

 Prepare two pieces in contrasting styles (of college audition-appropriate repertoire) that best represent your current level of playing ability.
-An accompanist will not be provided for instrumental auditions; instrumentalists may, however, bring their own accompanist.
+An accompanist will not be provided for instrumental auditions; instrumentalists may, however, bring their own accompanists, should they be invited to audition live (Early Decision and Early Action candidates only).

 If you are a jazz player, please submit jazz repertoire.
 Pop, Bluegrass and Rock repertoire are not appropriate.
 Also please do not send recordings in which you are one of many tutti members such as an orchestra.
 If you have questions about studying an instrument at Dickinson or about the audition process, please contact the appropriate faculty member.